I'm back home right at lunchtime, having soup (10)

 'i'm back home right at lunchtime' is the wordplay.

-'right at lunchtime' becomes 'rone' (I can't explain this - if you can you should believe this answer much more).
+'right at lunchtime' becomes 'rone' (I can't justify this - if you can you should give a lot more credence to this answer).

 'mi'+'nest'+'rone'='MINESTRONE'